adnanmk4/adnanmk4/README.md

 # Hi there, I'm Adnan 👋

 ## About Me
-📚 I'm a Grade 11 student at Guards Public College.
+🎓 Just graduated from Grade 12 at Guards Public College.
-🖥️ Passionate about web development and keen to explore the depths of technology.
+🖥️ Web development enthusiast, diving deeper into the world of React.
-🌱 Currently enrolled in Saylani Mass IT Training Center, mastering HTML, CSS, and diving into JavaScript.
+🌱 Currently honing my skills at Saylani Mass IT Training Center, with a focus on mastering HTML, CSS, JavaScript, and React.
-🚀 Eager to deploy engaging web and mobile apps in the near future.
+🚀 On a mission to create dynamic web and mobile applications that leave an impact.
-🎮 Avid gamer with a penchant for COD Mobile, PUBG Mobile, and more.
+🎮 Gamer at heart—whether it's COD Mobile or PUBG Mobile, I'm always up for a challenge.

 ## Connect with Me
 - 🌐 [Portfolio](#) *(Coming Soon!)*